rcannon/yesod-taxes/README.md

 ### The Front Page of the App

-Next we will create the webpage that
+Next we will create the webpage that accepts info from the user.

 ### Calculated Tax Results